ryanmann11/Week1/README.md

 As a user (interview prepper) I want to be able to see names and email addresses for the first years who have signed up for interview prep with me.
 As a user (interview prepper) I want to see a summary of the cases I am signed up for so that I know what my week is going to look like ahead of time.
 As a user (interview prepper) I want to be able to have interview preppees see when I'm "sold out" of timeslots, so that I don't have to feel bad refusing when they ask for case prep.
+As a user (both interview prepper and interview preppee) I want to be able to log in so that the app will remember my information.